fasrc/User_Codes/Languages/Cpp/README.md

 ###  Purpose:

-Collection of example codes illustrating using C++ on the Odyssey cluster.
+Collection of example codes illustrating using C++ on the FASRC cluster.

 ### Contents: